trisfaizal/Marketing-Site/src/_posts/2017-12-08-speed-up-your-jekyll-builds.md

 image_featured: true
 ---

 Having a short Jekyll build time helps you iterate faster while developing and goes a long way to improving the experience for editors on CloudCannon.
 In this post, we're going over how to identify bottlenecks in your Jekyll build and tips on how to address them.
+{: .present-before-paste}

 ## Jekyll version

 Let's start with the easiest way to improve build performance, update your Jekyll version!
 In the last year, Jekyll has made great strides in decreasing build time.
 Keeping an eye on the [Jekyll news page](https://jekyllrb.com/news/) and making sure you're using the latest version will go a long way to keeping your build time down.
+{: .present-before-paste}

 ## Exclude folders

 Developers often use tools like Bower and npm to manage JavaScript and CSS libraries.
 These tools are great but they often produce files which aren't required when building your site.
 You can add these files to the `exclude:` key in your `_config.yml`.
 This prevents Jekyll having to copy them around every build.
+{: .present-before-paste}

 ## Environment

-Your production site might need to be translated into multiple languages and have everything compressed to ensure fast load times but you can avoid these while developing.
+Your production site might need to be translated into multiple languages and have everything optimised to ensure fast load times but you can avoid these while developing.
 Turning these off for development along with limiting the number of posts output with `--limit_posts` and not switching on `--lsi` will have a massive impact on build performance.
+{: .present-before-paste}

 ## Liquid

 Liquid is often the a culprit in slow build times.
 The first port of call for optimising Liquid is using the Liquid profiler:
+{: .present-before-paste}

 ```bash
 bundle exec jekyll build --profile
 ```

 This prints out a report of where Jekyll is spending its time rendering Liquid:
+{: .present-before-paste}

 ```
 Filename                         | Count |    Bytes |  Time